xeylou/testade.xeylou.fr/content/posts/programming-knowledge/index.md

 ## introduction

-i've been coding & programming for over 3 years now & i think i am safe to say i know a thing or two
+i've been coding & programming for about 3 years now & i think i am safe to say i know a thing or two

 i merged knowledge & research to expose some coding & programming concepts

 i won't be talking about development, just coding & progamming related stuff *- see below*

-coding is the way to implement things, giving instructions to computers to learn how things works, e.g. coding sorting algorithms
+coding is the way to implement things, giving instructions to computers & learn how things works, e.g. coding sorting algorithms

-programming is the way to use coding skills to create something or solve a problem, e.g. programming a reservation planning
+programming is the way to use coding skills to create something or solve a problem using coding experience, e.g. programming a reservation planning

-development (*by developpers obviously*) regroup the the process of conceiving, programming, documenting, testing or debugging a solution, e.g. developping a webapp
+development (*by developpers obviously*) regroup processes like evaluating, conceiving, programming, documenting, testing, etc. a solution, e.g. developping a webapp

 ## languages levels